Our Community

 Lore is passionate about learning, education, art, communication and languages.

-She has worked mostly as a Spanish and literature teacher and has gathered a wide range of experiences; including working in the Sierra Gorda rural area and an art focused school managed by INBAL (Instituto Nacional de Bellas Artes y Literatura) in her native México.
+She has over fifteen years of experience as a Spanish and literature teacher and has gathered a wide range of experiences; including working in the Sierra Gorda rural area and an art focused school managed by INBAL (Instituto Nacional de Bellas Artes y Literatura) in her native México.
 She has also taught a diversity of Spanish students from different nationalities as well as cultural and academic backgrounds.

 Adult Board of Directors